xiao1204/exadata_vmcluster_ansible/README.md

 # Ansible for Exadata

-This ansible project allows for Exadata Cloud@Customer and Exadata Cloud Service set-up.
+This ansible project allows for Exadata Cloud@Customer and Exadata Cloud Service set-up

 ## Getting Started